-As stunning and as impressive as this dog’s white fur, it is a nightmare to keep white.
+As stunning and as impressive as this dog’s white fur, it requires work to keep this coat white.
 It is akin to anything else in this world that is white; it needs constant care to stay that way.
 Since German dogs of this breed type love the outdoors, love to run and play, and will frequently roll through or dig in the mud, your white puppy is going to need lots of baths.

 Your white-furred dog will also need a lot of brushing.
-Even though you might love the white fur everywhere, your house guests may not.
-They may either be allergic, or just not enjoy white fur on everything they wear.
-Daily brushing with a wire brush followed by a soft bristle brush will keep your dog’s double-coat looking its best.
+Daily brushing with a wire brush followed by a soft-bristle brush will keep your dog’s double-coat looking its best.